 Sleeping too little is correlated with obesity and non-obesity extra "love handle" weight.
-Does sleep debt make you fat or does extra weight make it hard to sleep?
+Does sleep restriction make you fat or does extra weight make it hard to sleep?
 Both.
 Like most things involving sleep, the interactions are complex and the causal relationship runs both ways.

 Although even one night of short sleep can result in a desire to eat more, the second night of a very short sleep left participants in a controlled study reaching for cookies and cake and eschewing fruit and vegetables.

-Adipocytes (your “fat cells”) release leptin to the bloodstream to signal sufficient fat stores; leptin therefore acts as a natural appetite supressor.
+Adipocytes (your “fat cells”) release leptin to the bloodstream to signal sufficient fat stores; leptin therefore acts as a natural appetite suppressor.
 The stomach releases ghrelin when it is empty signal hunger.
 (That’s oversimplified; ghrelin is suspected to be associated with the body’s long-term weight regulation – levels are higher in obese people than lean people.)

 Sleep deprivation lowers the levels of leptin and raises levels of grehlin.
 It’s a double whammy hormone hit that makes you want to eat more.
 The brain is getting signals that the body is starving, so you crave food.

 Lack of sleep affects leptin and ghrelin; short sleep time (4 hours per night or less) results lower leptin levels and higher ghrelin levels in the blood plasma.
 With sleep loss, low leptin and high ghrelin can give powerful dual signals that the body has an energy deficit, thus increasing food intake.
-(Ref)

 Leptin levels in the body follow a circadian rhythm although unlike the sleep circadian cycle the leptin one is not correlated with daylight and night.
 The cycle is more tied to habitual meal patterns.
 Exercise also makes leptin levels fall.